 “I have been trying to get her to drink more to deal with her constipation, but I feel like it’s making her drink less and she resents it.”

 This issue keeps coming up for clients, so I thought I would post this excerpt from my book, Love Me Feed Me, with some minor changes and additional thoughts… (Excerpt in italics.)

 For some reason, more often than not I see constipation and later toilet training in children who are also selective eaters where there are significant feeding battles.
-I don’t understand the connection, but I have theories: A medical issue, pain from constipation is decreasing the child’s appetite, or the child is very intent on doing things on his or her own time frame…
+I don’t understand the connection, but I have theories: a medical or functional bowel issue, pain from constipation is decreasing the child’s appetite, low tone, or the child is very intent on doing things on his or her own time frame…

 Once a child is significantly constipated for weeks or months, the colon stretches, and this becomes a “chronic” condition.
 The colon is made of smooth muscle, and like any other muscle, it can get out of shape.
 There is no quick fix.
 It takes up to six months for a dilated colon to heal and get back into “shape” and proper function.
 Many families will try medication for a few days or even a week, thinking things are better and stopping treatment only to have the problem resume almost immediately.
 Parents often get angry with the child and think they are being naughty.
 Truth is, if a child has had significant constipation or pain, the body’s natural reflex is to hold the BM in.
 Over time, it can be hard for them to understand and pick up on what their bodies are telling them.
 As parents stand over the sweating, purple-faced withholder shouting, “Let it out of your body, you will feel better!” the child simply can’t comply.